 State of Illinois Testing Requirements

-To be licensed by the State of Illinois, teacher candidates must receive passing scores on a minimum of three tests prepared by the Illinois Licensure Testing System (ELIS).
+To be licensed by the State of Illinois, teacher candidates in BSEd programs must receive passing scores on a minimum of three tests prepared by the Illinois Licensure Testing System.
 It consists of three parts:

 - Content-Area test in the major discipline: